 Why adult education is important in Kentucky

-By 2020, 62% of all jobs in Kentucky will require some level of postsecondary education or training.
-To support Kentucky’s economic growth and ensure Kentuckians are earning family-sustaining wages, more adults must acquire college- and career-readiness skills.
-Kentucky Adult Education Skills U is the starting point for a significant number of Kentucky adults who need to build their academic and employment skills for today’s workforce, including those who must earn a GED® diploma before they move forward to training programs and postsecondary education.
+By 2020, 62 percent of all jobs in Kentucky will require some level of postsecondary education or training.
+To support Kentucky’s economic growth and ensure Kentuckians are gaining long-term employment in high-demand fields that provide sustainable wages, more adults must earn postsecondary credentials, from short-term certifications to associate degrees – and beyond.
+Kentucky Skills U (KY Skills U) is the starting point for a significant number of adults who need to build their academic and employment skills for today’s workforce, including those who must earn a GED® diploma before they move forward to training programs and postsecondary education.

-Local KYAE Skills U programs provide free academic instruction aligned to college- and career-readiness standards, as well as offer preparation and coaching for next steps (i.e., college and career) for:
+Local Kentucky Skills U programs provide free academic instruction aligned to college- and career-readiness standards, as well as offer preparation and coaching for next steps (i.e., college and career) for:

 - Individuals without a high school diploma;

 - High school graduates with academic or employment skill-building needs;

 - Individuals participating in integrated education and training; and

 Through Kentucky Skills U programs, Kentucky adults are able to prepare for the GED® diploma; postsecondary education and training; National Career Readiness and Kentucky Essential Skills Certificates (NCRC, KESC); and employment.